ci-fuzz/web-app-fuzzing-template-project/.code-intelligence/README.md

-# Out of process fuzzing
+# Web App fuzzing

-This is a document on how to use the out of process fuzzer without using the CI Fuzz local installation
+This is a document on how to use the Web App fuzzer without using the CI Fuzz local installation

+## Prerequisites

+This repository contains a template and documentation to set up fuzzing for your own Web App/Web API.
+You need to have your own CI Fuzz server installed.
+In the near future, an account in CI Fuzz SaaS platform will also be supported.

+This template will work with few modifications for Java HTTP APIs (this use case is also described in this readme).

+ With some modifications, it can also be used to fuzz Java GRPC APIs and Go APIs (both HTTP and GRPC).

 ## Repository setup